Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 It’s almost impossible to maintain consistent periods of high growth.
 Many businesses experience lulls in revenue or cash flow fluctuations, but if your numbers are starting to go the wrong way your business may be declining.
 Stimulating growth should be your number one priority, and applying for finance may allow you to do this.
 Find out what financing options you have in this guide.

-Financing needs that are common for businesses in decline
+Funding needs that are common for businesses in decline

 Declining businesses have varied funding needs, which can include the following: